ergoplatform/ergo-lib-wasm/README.md

 WASM and JS/TS bindings for [`sigma-rust`](https://github.com/ergoplatform/sigma-rust).

-We are currently working on migrating from the bindings/packages located [here](https://github.com/ergoplatform/sigma-rust/tree/develop/bindings/ergo-lib-wasm), you can see our progress [below](#ergo-lib-wasm).
+We are currently working on migrating from the bindings/packages located [here](https://github.com/ergoplatform/sigma-rust/tree/develop/bindings/ergo-lib-wasm) and performing the first major upgrade of `ergo-lib-wasm`, you can see our progress [below](#ergo-lib-wasm).

 ## Repository setup